Laura Fuentes

 How to Make Chicken Stew

-Add the chicken and sauté for 2 -3 minutes until the chicken is browned.
-Once the chicken pieces are browned, remove them from the pot and set aside in a separate dish.
+1. Sauté the chicken for 2 -3 minutes until it is browned.
+Remove and set aside.
 If you are starting with frozen, follow these instructions to defrost the chicken before you begin.

-Add enough half & half until the stew reaches a soft, golden color, about ½ cup.
+4. Add the peas and the cream until the stew reaches a soft, golden color, about ½ cup.
 Simmer for another 10 minutes or until thickened.

 four step by step process images of making chicken stew